vishrut/Tweetmojo/README.md

 Tweetmojo creates Instamojo offers based on tweets.

-You can find more information on how to use it at http://tweetmojo.herokuapp.com
+You can find the working instance at http://tweetmojo.herokuapp.com/tweetrieve/views/search_tweets?handle=Vishrut42

+Note: All offers created on vrp101's Instamojo account.

 ## Usage